What is the South Luangwa K9 Unit?

 Ody

-Ody is a black Labrador and was donated to the WD4C programmme by Folklore Canine in Alabama when he was two months old.
+Ody is a black Labrador and was donated to the Working Dogs for Conservation programmme in the USA by Folklore Canine in Alabama when he was two months old.
 Ody joined the K9 team with Cassi in June 2023.
 He loves a good snuggle and loves to play with his toys.

 Cassi

 Cassi is a black Labrador and was raised from a puppy by a game warden in Texas.
-She was donated to the WD4C programme in April 2023 and joined the K9 team with Ody in June 2023.
+She was donated to the Working Dogs for Conservation programme in April 2023 and joined the K9 team in Zambia together with Ody in June 2023.
 She loves to run and play fetch.

 Who are the handlers?